 The First Home Pregnancy Test Was Called

-Dec 01, 2025 · 10 min read
+10 min read

 The Genesis of the First Home Pregnancy Test

 The story of the first home pregnancy test is a fascinating blend of scientific discovery, entrepreneurial vision, and the growing women's health movement.
 While many contributed to the underlying science, one name stands out as the driving force behind bringing this innovation to the masses: Margaret Crane.
-She was a graphic designer working for Organon, a pharmaceutical company, when she conceived the idea for a simple, rapid, and accessible pregnancy test.
+That's why she was a graphic designer working for Organon, a pharmaceutical company, when she conceived the idea for a simple, rapid, and accessible pregnancy test.
 Although the scientific groundwork had been laid, it was Crane's insight that transformed complex laboratory procedures into a user-friendly product.

 A Serendipitous Observation